viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 ```

 Sometimes you might want assets to be included in a given order (i.e a reset.css before the base.css).
 For that, you can either add them by name using the asset map, or use the same numbering pattern as the other content files: `0-reset.css`, `1-base.css`;

-_Note: At the moment, no further processing is done in the assets file, because it can get very complicated and opinionated.
-I'm still thinking about the best approach for this, but most likely it will be providing a way to modify the asset content before creation._